DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 Assign Strahd's location in Castle Ravenloft to **K20.
 Heart of Sorrow**, represented by the ***Marionette (Jack of Hearts).***
 # Design Notes: Running the Adventure
 ## The Tarokka Reading
 ***The Tome of Strahd.*** The *Tome of Strahd* has been expanded to provide the players with secret information about Strahd's ultimate plan, as well as additional hooks to the Fanes of Barovia and the Amber Temple.
-(If the players restore his memory and show him the *Tome*, the **lich** Exethanter can interpret Strahd's ciphers and notes at their request.)
+(If the players restore his memory and show him the *Tome*, the **ghost** Exethanter can interpret Strahd's ciphers and notes at their request.)

 The *Tome* has been intentionally placed in Vallaki to ensure that the players find it (and are intrigued by its mysteries) as early as possible.
 Because they tie strongly into other quests, Rictavio's wagon (***Seven of Stars—Illusionist***) and the attic of the Blue Water Inn (***Master of Coins—Rogue***) have been removed as possible locations.